ClubBoss/Poker_Analyzer/content/hu_river_play/v1/theory.md

 * Thin value on static boards: prefer size_down_dry on A-high or K-high rainbows and paired low runouts; move to half_pot_50 only when you beat many bluff-catchers and expect calls.
 Why: smaller sizing retains worse hands and avoids pricing out calls.
 * Polar pressure: use big_bet_75 when you are polar with nut advantage or key blockers, and reserve triple_barrel_scare for credible scare rivers that fit your story.
 Why: large bets demand leverage and blocker support to print folds.
 * Blocker discipline: bluff more when you block villain value and unblock bluffs; bluff-catch more when you block value and do not block bluffs.
 Why: blockers shift combos in your favor and raise EV on either side.
-* Capped vs uncapped: check back more when your range is capped and villain is uncapped; attack capped ranges after check-check lines on scary turns.
+* Capped vs uncapped: check back more when your range is capped and villain is uncapped; attack capped ranges after chk-chk lines on scary turns.
 Why: attacking uncapped ranges is costly; attacking capped ones is efficient.
 * OOP defense and pool exploits: protect_check_range on rivers that invite stabs, and fold without blockers versus polar pressure.
 Tag overfold_exploit against opponents who overfold to big_bet_75.
 Why: protected checks defend vs probes; exploitative adjustments add EV.

 Mini example